Login

 How frequently do you want to make additional investments?

-Four times a year, or quarterly.
+Assume four times per year, or quarterly.

-Set the "Goal Amount" to $542,000.
-(This is the result of the first calculation).
+Set the “Goal Amount” to $542,000.
+(This is the result of the first calculation.)

 Click “Calc.”
 The result is $1,636.

-There's more to this Investment Calculator
+There is more to this Investment Calculator

 What about the “Optional Settings”?
 How do they work?

-This calculator will take these important factors into account.
+This calculator includes these important factors.

-Here's how they work.
+Here is how they work.

 Impact of Inflation on Investing

-"Today's Value After Inflation" is what the goal value will be, expressed in today's dollars when adjusted for inflation.
-Having $542,000 in 30 years with a 3.2% inflation rate will be as if you had $211,000 today.
-The other inflation-adjusted result, "Inflation Adjust Goal Amount" is the amount you'll have to have in the future to buy what $542,000 buys today, or per our example, $1,390,000.00.
+“Today’s Value After Inflation” shows the goal amount converted to today’s dollars after adjusting for inflation.
+Having $542,000 in 30 years at a 3.2% inflation rate is equivalent to having about $211,000 today.
+The second result, “Inflation Adjust Goal Amount,” shows the amount needed in the future to buy what $542,000 buys today, which is $1,390,000.00.

 Income Taxes and Investing